-For schools, a well set curriculum, levels and its duration is designed by FI Abhijit Hatkar.
-We believe in technology and to follow that, we use projectors, TV or screen to teach our students.
+For Chess in schools, a well-set curriculum, levels, and its duration is designed by FI Abhijit Hatkar.
+We believe in technology and to follow that, we use projectors, TV, or screen to teach our students.

-We also conduct internal tournaments once in 2 months where students from different schools participate and compete against each other.
-At Chanakya Chess Club, the focus will be on making a team of the school and participating at Inter-school, Local, State, National and International level tournaments.
+We also conduct internal tournaments once in a month where students from different schools participate and compete against each other.
+At Chanakya Chess Club, the focus will be on making a team of the school and participating at Inter-school, Local, State, National, and International level tournaments

 WHY OFFER CHESS IN SCHOOLS?

-• Students can predict outcomes, and realize that characters in their stories are interconnected, just as just as they and their opponent, and the pieces on the chessboard are!
+- Students can predict outcomes, and realize that characters in their stories are interconnected, just as they and their opponent, and the pieces on the chessboard are!

 SOCIAL BENEFITS OF CHESS